 The tunnel assay was performed on the indirect flight muscle (IFM) of parkin mutants as well as wild-types in order to determine the presence or absence of apoptosis.
 Parkin mutants were found to exhibit a high degree of apoptosis in IFM in comparison to their wild-type counterparts.
 Results of the experiment suggest that apoptosis is largely responsible for mitochondrial defects in parkin mutants.

 Neurological degradation of neurons is a defining characteristic PD in human phenotypes.
 However analysis of brain tissues in parkin mutant flies showed no abnormal development of dopaminergic neurons.
-For the most part, there was no difference in neuronal development of parkin mutants and wild-type flies.
-Only cells of the dorsaomedial dopaminergic cell cluste showed any abnormality in parkin mutants when compaired to control flies.
+There was no difference in neuronal development of parkin mutants and wild-type flies.

 One of the major critiques I have of this paper deals with the longevity data.

 I think than an important part of the research center around how long the parkin